Danrozen87/reacttemplate/README.md

    - Each component should be under **68 lines** to enhance clarity and maintainability.
    - Split large components into sub-components (e.g., `modal-header`, `modal-footer`, etc.) following the atomic design principle.
    - Simplify interactions between features and components in whatever way you can.
+   - Maintain every component under 68 lines while ensuring business logic lives in dedicated modules or hooks, preventing monolithic complexities; any PR that introduces unscalable patterns (e.g., tight coupling of UI and data, excessive lines in a single file) will be flagged by ESLint and our logging system to reinforce effective scaling and maintainability.

 5. **Supabase Isolation**
    - Keep authentication, database operations, and other data logic isolated in dedicated modules.